dvndmy/DCQ-App/README.md

 1. Open the app, and the quote of the day will be fetched and displayed.
 2. If the app is running, you will receive a notification with the daily quote.
+3. Utilize the search functionality by pressing the search button in the toolbar to search for specific quotes.

 ## Permissions